PiotrSwietek/MC-Guys/Portfolios/Denis Sivak/portfolio.md

 	* One problem we had was that we didn't knew how to get the actual value of the button
 	* Also defining the mqtt action was problematic as we did not understand all the parameters

+## Lecture reflection
+This lecture I learned what the terms IoT and H&B-Automation denote.
+It was also very interesting for me to work with a Raspberry PI because I have never done that before and
+I really looked forward to it.
+I really liked how ulno-iot is implemented and how easy it is to configure a node.

 # Lecture 2 (22.03.2018)

 ### What does the term entail?